ehsanrashid/pgWrapper/README.md

 cd pgWrapper
 mkdir build && cd build
 cmake ..
-make
+make -j$(nproc)
+sudo make install #to install lib and headers locally
 ```

-This will build the `pgWrapper` library.
-You can link it to your own projects or use the provided example in `main.cpp_`.
+This will build the `pgWrapper` library and install it to your system.
+The headers will be installed to `/usr/local/include/` and the library to `/usr/local/lib/`.
+You can then link it to your own projects or use the provided example in `main.cpp_`.

 ## Usage Example